Saxo Bank: 2015 BBY Limited collapse

 In June 2015, the stockbroker BBY appointed liquidators after failing to secure sufficient funds to meet its financial obligations.
-BBY had operated as a white-label partner of Saxo Bank, providing Foreign Exchange contracts and other financial products.
-Court proceedings revealed that BBY had unlawfully pooled an excessive amount of client funds with Saxo Bank, funds that should have been properly allocated to clients holding Equities and Exchange-Traded Contracts.
-This mismanagement highlighted significant lapses in oversight and raised questions about Saxo Bank's role in the improper handling of client assets.
+BBY had operated as a white-label partner of Saxo Bank, providing foreign exchange contracts and other financial products.
+Court proceedings revealed that BBY had unlawfully pooled excessive client funds with Saxo Bank, including funds that should have been allocated to clients holding equities and exchange-traded contracts.

-2015 Controversy following Swiss franc cap removal
+2015 Swiss franc cap removal

-Following the Swiss National Bank's unexpected decision on 15 January 2015 to end to franc's cap against the euro, the EUR/CHF rate dropped well below 1.20.
-The next day, Saxo Bank retroactively adjusted the execution prices of orders placed on CHF currency pairs during the ensuing period of extremely low liquidity.
-Some clients, who had already closed positions on EUR/CHF and related instruments, incurred additional losses and accused Saxo Bank of unfair repricing and burdening them with higher negative balances.
+Following the Swiss National Bank's unexpected decision on 15 January 2015 to end the franc's cap against the euro, the EUR/CHF rate fell well below 1.20.
+The next day, Saxo Bank retroactively adjusted the execution prices of orders placed on CHF currency pairs during the ensuing period of very low liquidity.
+Some clients, who had already closed positions on EUR/CHF and related instruments, incurred additional losses and accused Saxo Bank of unfair repricing and imposing higher negative balances.

 On 23 January 2015, Saxo Bank announced that it might face a loss of up to DKK 700 million (around US$107 million) due to negative client balances it may not be able to collect.
 Less than a week later, the Danish Financial Supervisory Authority (FSA) requested a comprehensive report on the bank's actions before and after the incident.
 In February 2015 a group of over 20 Danish and foreign Saxo clients engaged legal counsel to explore a class-action lawsuit.

-In July 2015, after reviewing Saxo Bank's conduct during the "Swiss event," the Danish FSA issued two reprimands related to insufficient disclosure of liquidity conditions and inadequate communication about the difficulties in executing orders.
-Although the regulator criticized these shortfalls, it did not find that the bank's approach to setting revised settlement prices or handling stop-loss orders breached best execution rules or unfairly favored Saxo Bank's interests.
+In July 2015, after reviewing Saxo Bank's conduct during the "Swiss event," the Danish FSA issued two reprimands related to insufficient disclosure of liquidity conditions and inadequate communication about the difficulties of executing orders.
+Although the regulator criticised these shortfalls, it did not find that the bank's method for setting revised settlement prices or handling stop-loss orders breached best execution rules or unfairly favoured Saxo Bank's interests.
 Saxo Bank maintained that the regulator's assessment confirmed its adherence to investor protection standards.

 Litigation ensued in multiple jurisdictions.
 In May 2015, Saxo Singapore filed suit against 12 currency-trading clients, who subsequently countersued.
 In December 2016, the Danish Maritime and Commercial High Court sided with Saxo Bank in a case involving a Danish corporate client, recognizing that the bank's conduct aligned with its business terms and took place under extraordinary, illiquid market conditions that precluded execution at initial prices.
 However, in March 2017 the UK Financial Ombudsman Service found against Saxo Bank, mandating compensation for a client.
 In June 2018, the High Court of Eastern Denmark (Østre Landsret) ruled that Saxo Bank owed a former client US$320,000, having determined that on 15 January 2015 the bank applied wrongful price adjustments and debited the client's account improperly.
+In October 2019, the Supreme Court of Denmark overturned the High Court ruling, finding that the transaction prices initially reported to the client were manifestly incorrect and that Saxo Bank was entitled to adjust the settlement prices.